 The program terminates with the administration of both the International competency examination (5 hours), in addition to the “Blood borne pathogen/Clean needle examination.

 Diplomate status (Dipl.Med.Ac.
 IAMA) may be earned by “Fellows” with the addition of the submission of 30 case study presentations utilizing the eight-page template the Academy provides as a guide (125 hours).
 The applicant has one year to present their case studies for peer review.

 Clinical Technician (CT) status is awarded to those non-physician health care support personnel, physician assistants, and nurses who complete the didactic program and successfully pass the final competency examination.
 The role of “clinical technician” is to assist the doctor utilizing acupuncture as a part of their practice.
 Certification is thru the International Academy of Clinical Acupuncture.

 CONTINUING EDUCATION CREDITS

-The “Fellowship” and “Diplomate” program is presented under the graduate school of The New York Chiropractic College Department of Post Graduate and Continuing Education.
-It may also be presented thru the Logan College of Chiropractic, Department of Continuing Education.
+The “Fellowship” and “Diplomate” program is presented under the graduate school of Northeast College of Health Sciences (Frank J. Nicchi School of Continuing Education), formerly New York Chiropractic College.
 The didactic portion of the program consists of seven modules (15 hours per module) for a total of 105 hours.
 License renewal credit is applied in those states where the symposiums are being conducted and in many cases, neighboring states.
 Please verify license renewal with the IAMA if necessary.